-- 5.7.6.14 Dementia specific training that includes: communicating with persons diagnosed as having Alzheimer's disease or other forms of dementia; the psychological, social, and physical needs of those persons; and safety measures which need to be taken with those persons. - 5.7.7 Documentation of orientation and continuing education must be in each individual's personnel record and must include the date(s) and hour(s), content, and name and title of the person providing the orientation/ education. - 5.7.8 It is the responsibility of the home health agency to ensure that employees/contractors are proficient to carry out the care assigned in a safe, effective, and efficient manner. - 5.7.9 All employees and contractors must pass a competency evaluation test prior to providing care to patients and annually thereafter. - 5.7.10 The time allotted for training shall be sufficient to foster safe and skillful services to the patient. - 5.7.11 Attendance records must be kept for all orientation and continuing education programs. - 12 DE Reg.
-1209 (03/01/09) - 15 DE Reg.
-220 (08/01/11) - 19 DE Reg.
-847 (03/01/16) - 25 DE Reg.
-521 (11/01/21) - 27 DE Reg.
-45 (07/01/23)
+- 5.7.7 Documentation of orientation and continuing education must be in each individual's personnel record and must include the date(s) and hour(s), content, and name and title of the person providing the orientation/education. - 5.7.8 It is the responsibility of the home health agency to ensure that employees/contractors are proficient to carry out the care assigned in a safe, effective, and efficient manner. - 5.7.9 All newly hired employees and contractors must pass a competency evaluation test prior to providing care to patients and annually thereafter. - 5.7.10 The time allotted for training shall be sufficient to foster safe and skillful services to the patient. - 5.7.11 Attendance records must be kept for all orientation and continuing education programs.